markaspot/mark-a-spot/profiles/markaspot/libraries/leaflet-locatecontrol/README.md

 ## Making a release (only core developer)

 A new version is released with `grunt bump:minor`.
 Then recompile the JS/CSS with `grunt` and commit the changes into the previous commit with `git commit -a --amend`.
-Then push the new code with `git push` and `git push --tags` and publish to npm with `npm publish`.
+Then push the new code with `git push && git push --tags` and publish to npm with `npm publish`.

 ## Thanks